ARMmbed/uvisor/docs/DEVELOPING_LOCALLY.md

-# Developing with uVisor locally
+# Developing with uVisor locally in mbed OS

 The uVisor is distributed as a pre-linked binary blob.
 Blobs for different mbed platforms are released in a yotta module called `uvisor-lib`, which you can obtain from the yotta registry.
 This guide will show you a different way of obtaining those binaries, that is, by building them locally.

 There are several reasons why you might want to build uVisor locally:
 * Reproduce a publicly released build.
 * Make modifications and test them before contributing to uVisor on GitHub.
-See [Contributing to uVisor](CONTRIBUTING.md) for more details.
+See [Contributing to uVisor](../CONTRIBUTING.md) for more details.
 * Preview the latest uVisor features before they are packaged and released.
 * Play and experiment with uVisor.